 Does it matter where boxes are located at your project?

 - It sure does!
 Box location is a matter of life or death for your swallows.

-- It's a sad fact that many people trying to "help wildlife" are directly responsible
+- It's a sad fact that many people trying to "help wildlife" are themselves

 - Make it your goal to avoid mortality of your birds by putting boxes where predation and competition from other cavity-nesting species won't happen.